j-schreiber/js-sf-cli-plugin/messages/jsc.apex.schedule.stop.md

 # description

-The command allows to stop specific jobs or multiple jobs, based on the provided inputs.
-You can provide the name of an apex class that implements the `Schedulable` interface, the name of a scheduled job or a list of ids (08e).
-For most filter-options, the command is idempotent.
-That means, that it succeeds, even if no job was actually stopped.
-The only exception is explicit input of job id.
+The command allows to stop one or more scheduled jobs, based on the provided inputs.
+You can provide the name of an apex class, the name of a scheduled job or a list of ids (08e).
+The command is idempotent: That means it succeeds, even if no job was actually stopped.
+If you provide multiple filters (e.g. an apex class and an id), all jobs that satisfy at least one of the criteria are stopped.

 # flags.target-org.summary